SebastianBitBlocker/PID/README.md

 ## Excecution

 ### For Linux users
 The project contains a Bash skript for excecution in Linux.
-Execute the file `run_plotter.sh` developed in Linux Manjaro.
+Execute the file ´run_plotter.sh´ developed in Linux Manjaro.

 ```bash
 chmod +x run_plotter.sh # Give execution permissions